Sivasankar had no evil motive in Sprinklr data deal, says panel report | Law-Order

 In a relief to former Kerala IT secretary M Sivasankar, a government-appointed panel has found that no ''evil design, malice or bad faith'' could be attributed to him in connection with the data deal with US-based tech firm Sprinklr, which had triggered a widespread controversy in the state putting the previous Pinarayi Vijayan government in a fix.

-Rejecting the opposition charges, the three-member committee, chaired by former district judge and state law secretary K Sasidharan Nair, said there is no evidence, as of now, to prove that the interest of the state was adversely affected due to the engagement of Sprinklr.
+Indicating that there was no data loss due to the deal, the three-member committee, chaired by former state law secretary K Sasidharan Nair, said there is no evidence, as of now, to prove that the interest of the state was adversely affected due to the engagement of Sprinklr.

+However, the report confirmed various procedural lapses committed by the former principal secretary, who is now under suspension in connection with the gold smuggling scam, and said he did not even ensure the basic security measures to be adopted while engaging Sprinklr.

+Rubbishing the panel finding, the Opposition Congress said the report was intended to ''whitewash'' Sivasankar and Chief Minister Pinarayi Vijayan and a judicial probe should be carried to bring out the truth regarding the controversial deal.

 As per the panel, the Sprinklr activities continued only for less than a month and by April 20, 2020, the entire data had already been transferred to the State Data Centre managed by C-DIT and instructions were also given to destroy data if any remained with Sprinklr forthwith.